tiby312/dinotree_alg/readme.md

 Simliarily bounding it by the best case should also be easy.
 Best case, all the bots live in only leaf nodes, and none of the bots intersect.
 Interestingly by the pigeon principle, if you have more bots than there are leaf nodes then this best case scenario isnt possible.

-So realy, the best and worst case scenario really tell you nothing useful.
+So really, the best and worst case scenario really tell you nothing useful.

 The space complexity, on the other hand, is much easier to figure out.